shivamgpt01/Netflix-App/README.md

 - Registered on TMDB website to use their APIs
 - Get Data from TMDB Now Playing Movies List API
 - Create Movie Slice and add it to the store
+- Custom Hook for Now Playing Movies
+- Update store with movie data
+- Planning for MainContainer and Secondary Container
+- Fetch data for trailer video
+- Update the store with trailer video data
+- Embedded the youtube video and make it autoplay and mute
+- Added css to main container

 # Features